-The bottle maker must have been challenged when an order from George Simmonds stated that an embossing of a Nabob and servant appear prominently on his bottles.
+The bottle maker must have been challenged when an order from George Simmonds requested that an embossing of a Nabob and servant appear prominently on his bottles.
 A Nabob is a conspicuously wealthy, influential, or powerful person deriving his fortune in the east, especially in India during the 18th century with the privately held East India Company.
-Simmonds trade mark certainly encapsulates his Nabob brand.
+Simmonds’s trademark certainly encapsulates his Nabob brand.

 Our museum example represents one of three variants of the embossed Nabob bottles.
 It is typically found in whittled red-amber glass with an applied top.

 Not much is known about George Simmonds though we believe he was born in 1826.
 We first see Mr. Simmonds’s name and his Simmonds’ Nabob Bourbon Whiskey referenced in Boston in 1873.
 He was listed as the Sole Proprietor of Simmonds’ Nabob Whisky with a Laboratory and Office at No. 4 State Street.
 His advertising said it was the “Purest and best for medicinal and family purposes.”
 You could buy his whiskey by the bottle, case, gallon, half-barrel, or barrel.
 There was even a shot glass embossed with the Nabob brand.

 Simmonds seemed to avoid the United States Federal Census reports each decade probably because he was nomadic.
 He may have visited Kentucky on his way to California because an illustration of the label on the billhead below states that it was Distilled by Nabob Distillery Co. in Covington, Kentucky.
 It is believed that George departed Kentucky and arrived in San Francisco in 1877.